Select travel dates to see prices

 Free-time activities

 When you volunteer, you will be busy.
 There is not a lot of free time - the day starts early at seven, and often you're not done with the work for the day until the late afternoon.
 Many evenings you will have to study.
 You will generally dive twice a day, six days a week.
 You're tired when you're done!
 In the weekends however, there is many opportunities to go exploring.
-You can rent a motorbike and drive around - there's caves, waterfalls, naturally hot geothermal streams, mountain lakes, resorts and lots to see.
+You can hail a motorcycle taxi and drive around - there's caves, waterfalls, naturally hot geothermal streams, mountain lakes, resorts and lots to see.
 There's nearby islands where you can visit black magicians (yes, really!) or cliff dive into amazing azure blue lagoons.

 Requirements